jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ![*Hard disk Allocation*](images/Chapter-03/VirtualBox-Install/virtualbox-file-location-and-size.png "Harddisk allocation")

 Next is the hard drive file format.
 There are a few competing standards.
 If you know you are going to be working in the VirtualBox environment then the default VDI type is sufficient.
-If you know you will be transferring this Virtual Machine to another environment: VMware (VMDK), Microsoft Hyper-V (VHD), KVM (QCOW,QCOW2, RAW) then you can choose the appropriate type.
+If you know you will be transferring this Virtual Machine to another environment: VMware (VMDK), and Microsoft Hyper-V (VHD) then you can choose the appropriate type.

 ![*Drive Type*](images/Chapter-03/VirtualBox-Install/virtualbox-hard-disk-file-type.png "Drive Type")